175th Cyber Operations Group hosts first-ever wing-wide CTF event

 |0

-This work, 175th Cyber Operations Group hosts first-ever wing-wide CTF event [Image 5 of 5], by SSgt Laura Virtue, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 175th Cyber Operations Group hosts first-ever wing-wide CTF event, by SSgt Laura Virtue, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.